gongybable/gongybable.github.io/pages/System_Design/knowledge_base/index.md

         - Metadata/lookup tables

 ### Caches
 Caching improves page load times and can reduce the load on your servers and databases.
 Databases often benefit from a uniform distribution of reads and writes across its partitions.
 Popular items can skew the distribution, causing bottlenecks.
 Putting a cache in front of a database can help absorb uneven loads and spikes in traffic.
+There are two types of caches: global caches and distributed caches.

 - Client caching